 Counterparty Risk.
 Institutions, such as brokerage firms, banks and broker-dealers, generally have custody of the Fund's portfolio assets and may hold such assets in "street name".
 The Fund is subject to the risk that these firms and other brokers, counterparties or clearing houses with which the Fund deals may default on their obligations to the Fund.
 Any default by any of such parties could result in material losses to the Fund.
 Bankruptcy or fraud at one of these institutions could also impair the operational capabilities or the capital position of the Fund.
 In addition, securities and other assets deposited with custodians or brokers may not be clearly identified as being assets of the Fund, causing the Fund to be exposed to a credit risk with regard to such parties.
 The Fund generally will only be an unsecured creditor of its trading counterparties in the event of bankruptcy or administration of such counterparties.
 In some jurisdictions, the Fund may also only be an unsecured creditor of its brokers in the event of bankruptcy or administration of such counterparties.
-In some jurisdictions, the Fund may also only be an unsecured creditor of its brokers.
-The Fund attempts to limit its brokerage and custody transactions to well capitalized and established banks and brokerage firms in an effort to mitigate such risks, but the collapse in 2008 of the seemingly well capitalized and established Bear Stearns and Lehman Brothers demonstrates the limits on the effectiveness of this approach in avoiding counterparty losses.
+The vell capitalized and established banks and brokerage firms in an effort to mitigate such risks, but the collapse in 2008 of the seemingly well capitalized and established Bear Stearns and Lehman Brothers demonstrates the limits on the effectiveness of this approach in avoiding counterparty losses.